coleww/cole-codes-cool-code/source/glitch-jpegs.html.markdown

 end
 ```

-/// EXAMPLES!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+DEMO JPEGS HERE WITH N LEVE

+This is just one example of a glitching algorithm, you could do many things:

-Could shuffle the data up totally randomly (probably gonna fail, shuffle larger chunks so as to be less disruptive. yes this is the one instance in comptuer science where you should NOT disrupt),
+- Could shuffle the data up totally randomly (probably gonna fail, shuffle larger chunks so as to be less disruptive. yes this is the one instance in comptuer science where you should NOT disrupt),
-could copy paste the front page of the new york times into the middle of the file,
+- could copy paste the front page of the new york times into the middle of the file,
-could take 2 jpegs and randomly mash their datas together (for political juxtaposition and statement perhaps?)
+- could take 2 jpegs and randomly mash their datas together (for political juxtaposition and statement perhaps?)

-Many possibilities for different algorithms, as well as interfaces to these algorithms.
-Web cam or some sort of live image feed as input, sliders and knobs for the params.
+not only that, could build an interface to the algorithm for live experimentation. some params might be prettier than others.
+LIKE TO SNORPEY